fleurdolmans/fab-torch/README.md

 H2O in water, FAB training:
 > $ python ./experiments/solvation/run.py --config-name h2oinh2o_fab_pbuff.yaml

-You may need to set the `PYTHONPATH` and `LD_LIBRARY_PATH` environment variables to properly run everything when running on a cluster.
+You may need to set the `PYTHONPATH` and `LD_LIBRARY_PATH` environment variables to properly run everything in some special cases, e.g. when running on a cluster.
 Example:
 > $ PYTHONPATH="{PATH_TO_fab-torch_DIR}" LD_LIBRARY_PATH="{PATH_TO_CONDA_DIR}/envs/bgsol/lib" ${PATH_TO_CONDA_DIR}/envs/bgsol/bin/python ./experiments/solvation/run.py --config-name so2inh2o_forwardkl.yaml